codingnninja/koras/docs/documentations/concepts/state.md

 :::

 You can put a `global` level state in a tag in `App` component and any component that need it can access it.

-### State management tools

-By default, it is straight forewards to manage state with `$render` and `js` scopes.
-Somestimes, you need state management tools to deal with state in your applications efficiently.

-You probably need a state management tool when there are multiple inter-dependency of components, that is, many non-nested or unrelated components have to change together.